ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When a supervisor opts to log in the client machine, the system displays the appropriate options as per the mode of login.

 * If the mode of login is username and password, displays the password-based login.
-* If the mode of login is username and OTP, display the OTP based login
+* If the mode of login is username and OTP, display the OTP based login.

 **(i) Password-based login**